-"Open Boat/Vessel" means a boat/vessel open to the weather with little or no deck or superstructure, to drain water overboard;
+"Open Boat/Vessel" means a boat/vessel open to the weather with little or no deck or superstructure, to drain water overboard.

-"Open Decks" include open deck spaces and enclosed promenades having no fire risk;
+"Open Decks include open deck spaces and enclosed promenades having no fire risk.
+Air spaces (the space outside superstructures and deckhouses);

-"Owner" means the registered owner or the owner or the managing operator of the registered owner or owner which may also be the Master of the vessel;
+"Owner means the registered owner or the owner or the managing operator of the registered owner or owner, or Master of the vessel;